woozy308/Pokemon-Test/README.md

 # About
 This code is a demonstration of a RPG-like turn-based combat system via Java programming heavily inspired and based off of the many early Pokemon games.
 I started on this program sometime in February of 2025, and have been only occasionally adding more or refurbishing the program since.
-It's not the most beautiful program out there, but it was a nice brain refresher after a break from Java classes.
+It's not the most beautiful program out there, but it is a project that I am quite proud of.
 Please note that there will be many bugs and various errors within the program.
-I will also release updates every now and then!
+I will also release updates every now and then, so I hope that you will enjoy this project!

 # Key Note: